Tips and tricks to follow for effective practising on clays in the run-up to the start of this year's partridge season

 - Research in advance the type of terrain you will be shooting and whether the partridges will be presented high or traditionally.

-- Practice with a reputable game shooting instructor who has direct experience in what you hope to achieve.
+- Practise with a reputable game shooting instructor who has direct experience in what you hope to achieve.

-- For driven partridge shooting practice at a clay ground, make it specific.
+- For driven partridge shooting practise at a clay ground, make it specific.

 - Don’t practise under slow, driven birds.
 They might give you confidence but in the end will only leave you disappointed in the field as you get caught out by the real thing.